EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Once they have exchanged N1 and N2, both C and the RS proceed as follows.

 1. C and the RS build a CBOR byte string, whose value is the concatenation of the two nonces N1 and N2, in this order.
+With reference to the examples in {{fig-post-edhoc-key-update}} and {{fig-rs-c-edhoc-key-update}}, the concatenation of N1 and N2 is 0x018a278f7faab55a25a8991cd700ac01, which yields the CBOR byte string 0x50 018a278f7faab55a25a8991cd700ac01.

 2. C and the RS refer to the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I.
 In case of multiple matches, the state of the latest completed EDHOC execution is considered.